-Refer to the Stellenbosch Municipality's Rates Policy dealing with the application of property rates for the various categories of owners and properties.
+The Stellenbosch Municipality's Rates Policy describes the process for imposing property rates for the various categories of owners and properties.

-The tariff structures for the applicable categories, any other charges linked to the service and the applicable provisions for relief measures are reflected in the Property Rates Tariff Schedule as approved by Council.
+The tariff structures for the applicable categories and the applicable provisions for relief measures are reflected in the Property Rates Tariff Schedule and Rates Policy as approved by Council.